Newcomb - Moolap

 Newcomb - Moolap features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 61.5% of all households, including 19.5% couples with children, 26.5% couples without children, and 14.2% single parent families.
-Non-family households constitute the remaining 38.5%, with lone person households at 34.7% and group households comprising 3.7%.
+Non-family households make up the remaining 38.5%, with lone person households at 34.7% and group households comprising 3.7%.
 The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households